alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

   <div class="col-md-4"></div>
 </section>

-To illustrate the service, we will start by describing the main components that already exist in the DNS ecosystem in Azure because several of this services will still be involved in an ideal target architecture.
+To illustrate the service, we will start by describing the main components that already exist in the DNS ecosystem in Azure because several of these services will still be involved in an ideal target architecture.
 Then, we will start from a typical customer hybrid DNS architecture in Azure and we'll progressively adapt it to use **Azure DNS Private resolver** through various designs and options.
-The last part of this article will be devoted to show you how we can integrate Azure DNS Private resolver along with Azure Firewall to get some precious DNS insights.

 - [Main Azure DNS components](#main-azure-dns-components)
   - [168.63.129.16](#1686312916)